Kattusite/linguistics-db/README.md

 To-Do
 ========
+* More metaclasses!
+(Especially place-based ones) -- see the cheat sheet
 * More constants need to be shared btwn js/python.
 Specificially mode list (at least, all, none..) and some others I'll add as I remember
 * Introduce more types to enforce properties of arguments.
 E.g. phonemes should be a type, queries should be a type
 * Also I need to rewrite the pretty-string to make it shorter for large numbers of Consonants